Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: STEPS: A Modular Graph-Based Dependency Parser

 \section{STEPS: A Modular Graph-Based Dependency Parser}

 In this section, we describe our modular dependency parser STEPS (\textbf{S}tuttgart \textbf{T}ransformer-based \textbf{E}xtensible \textbf{P}arsing \textbf{S}ystem).
-Each subsection focuses on a particular aspect of the parser setup, providing background on its usage, its potential impact on parser performance, and our implementation.
+Each subsection focuses on a particular aspect of the parser setup, providing background on its usage and its potential impact on parser performance.